-To support discipline on our campus, we will be implementing positive behavior interventions, which may include Peer Mediation, Conflict Mediation, and restorative practices.
+To support the development of student discipline on our campus, we implement positive behavior interventions, which may include our STARS program, Rocket Blasts, Peer Mediation, Conflict Mediation, and restorative practices.

 No student shall be involuntarily removed by the Charter School for any reason unless the parent or guardian of the student has been provided written notice of intent to remove the student no less than five school days before the effective date of the action.
 The written notice shall be in the native language of the student or the student's parent or guardian or, if the student is a foster child or youth or a homeless child or youth, the student's educational rights holder, and shall inform him or her of the right to initiate the procedures specified below for suspensions, before the effective date of the action.
-If the student's parent, guardian, or educational rights holder initiates the procedures specified below for suspensions, the student shall remain enrolled and shall not be removed until the Charter School issues a final decision.
+If the student's parent, guardian, or educational rights holder initiates the procedures specified below for suspensions, the student shall remain enrolled and shall not be removed until the School issues a final decision.